World Cup Top Scorer Odds and Predictions

 The France captain also enjoys playing at the World Cup.
 Mbappé was just 19 when he scored in the World Cup final, helping Les Bleus beat Croatia 4-2 in 2018.
 He then won the Golden Boot at the 2022 World Cup after firing in eight goals.
 That included a hat-trick in the final, although France ultimately lost to Argentina on penalties in that game.

 He’ll be determined to lead his country to glory once again, and he’ll benefit from strong service from the likes of Michael Olise and Ousmane Dembélé.
 It’s easy to see why Mbappé is the heavy favorite in this market.
+There were suggestions that Mbappé could play on the left of France’s attack, with Hugo Ekitike down the middle, but that talk has now ended after Ekitike suffered a long-term injury.
+Mbappé is now highly likely to spearhead France’s attack, so he should have plenty of chances in front of goal at this tournament.
+Mbappé suffered a hamstring injury in late April, but he’s expected to return before the World Cup starts.

 Harry Kane Golden Boot odds

 Kane is on course to win the European Golden Shoe this season.
-He’s already scored 31 goals in 26 games for Bayern Munich in the Bundesliga.
+He’s already scored 33 goals in 28 games for Bayern Munich in the Bundesliga.
 That leaves him ahead of Mbappé and Man City’s Erling Haaland in the race to be named Europe’s top striker for the 2025/26 campaign.

 Kane is England’s record goalscorer, with 78 goals in 112 games, and he won the Golden Boot at the 2018 World Cup.
 He takes England’s penalties, and he’s lethal in and around the box, so he has a great chance of winning another Golden Boot this summer.